Wilhelm Reich: Injunction

 Over the years the FDA interviewed physicians, Reich's students and his patients, asking about the orgone accumulators.
-A professor at the University of Oregon who bought an accumulator told an FDA inspector that he knew the device was phoney, but found it helpful because his wife sat quietly in it for four hours every day.
+A professor at the University of Oregon who bought an accumulator told an FDA inspector that he knew the device was phony, but found it helpful because his wife sat quietly in it for four hours every day.

 The attention of the FDA triggered belligerent responses from Reich, who called them "HiGS" (hoodlums in government) and the tools of red fascists.
 He developed a delusion that he had powerful friends in government, including President Eisenhower, who he believed would protect him, and that the U.S. Air Force was flying over Orgonon to make sure that he was all right.
 On 29 July 1952 three inspectors arrived at Orgonon unannounced.
 Sharaf writes that Reich detested unannounced visitors; he had once chased some people away with a gun just for looking at an adjacent property.
 He told the inspectors they had to read his work before he would interact with them, and ordered them to leave.

 In February 1954, the United States Attorney for the District of Maine filed a 27-page complaint seeking a permanent injunction, under Sections 301 and 302 of the Federal Food, Drug, and Cosmetic Act, to prevent interstate shipment of orgone accumulators and to ban promotional literature.
 Reich refused to appear in court, arguing that no court was in a position to evaluate his work.
 In a letter to Judge John D. Clifford, Jr. in February, he wrote:

 The injunction was granted by default on 19 March 1954.
 The judge ordered that all accumulators, parts and instructions be destroyed, and that several of Reich's books that mentioned orgone be withheld.